Code-Institute-Submissions/mumbling-mum/README.md

 Blog categories can also be managed from the Manage the mumbles page.
 Selecting 'Manage categories' the user is taken to a page listing all categories which can be edited or deleted or a new category added.

 ### Use of Toasts across the site
 I have used Bootstrap toasts to display messages using django message structure.
-For example when an item is added to the shopping bag, or when you have signed up or logged in , or if there is an issue with a password or login etc..
+For example, when an item is added to the shopping bag, when you have signed up or logged in, or if there is an issue with a password or login etc..

 ### Defensive Design
 I feel I have approached the development in a way to protect the intended functionality.
-All Admin features are not accessible if not logged in or if not staff user.
+A user must be logged in as a staff user in order to access any admin features.
 I believe the design of the views and URLS protects the site so it is only used as intended.

 ### Features Left to Implement
 I have been very tight for time on this project and therefore there are a few improvements that I would like to add going forward.